PANCHAMIVT/PANCHAMIVT/README.md

-- 👋 Hi, I’m @PANCHAMIVT
+- 👋 Hi, I’m Panchami, Welcome to my Github Page
-- 👀 I’m interested in Analysis
+-
+- 👀 I'm an aspiring Data Scientist| Data Analyst
+-
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics in Edubridge
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me ... [panchamipanchu1729@gmail.com](link)

 <!---
 PANCHAMIVT/PANCHAMIVT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.